smash.Model.optimize#

 optimizeOptimize or None, default None

-It returns an object containing the intermediate variables defined in return_options.
-If no intermediate variables are defined, it returns None.
+It returns an object containing additional simulation results with the keys defined in return_options.
+If no keys are defined, it returns None.

 See also